a1143179/medical-tracker-backend/GOOGLE_OAUTH_SETUP.md

 # Google OAuth Setup Guide

-This guide will walk you through setting up Google OAuth credentials for the Blood Sugar History application.
+This guide will walk you through setting up Google OAuth credentials for the Medical Tracker application.

 ## Step 1: Access Google Cloud Console